Launch the Normalization platform by selecting Analyze > Life Sciences > Normalization.

 Keep dialog open

 Most of the processes in JMP assume that the input table has a particular data structure.
 JMP distinguishes between tall and wide data tables.
-A tall data table has samples as columns and molecular features (for example, genes, transcripts, proteins, or metabolites) as rows, whereas a wide data table is the transpose of the tall data table, having the samples as rows and molecular features as columns.
+A tall data table has samples as columns and molecular features (for example, genes, transcripts, proteins, or metabolites) as rows, whereas a wide data table is the transpose of the tall data table, with samples as rows and molecular features as columns.

 When specifying the input data set for the Normalization platform, it is important to know the required form.
 The Normalization platform expects a tall data table, where each row represents a molecular feature and each column represents a sample or condition.
 If your data are in the wide form, you can use the Transpose platform under the Tables menu to convert between tall and wide formats before normalization.